Skip to content

 Usage(input_tokens, output_tokens, cache_read_tokens, cache_write_tokens) tracks provider-reported metrics and exposes .total_tokens and .has_cache_hit helpers.

-Pass a cache implementation into the client constructor to enable local caching:
+Pass a cache implementation into the client constructor to enable local caching.
+Built-in caches live in lm_deluge.cache:

 • SqliteCache(path, cache_key="default")